-- 5. To remove the triangular indicator, click in the dialog box outside of the color spectrum bar. - Change the histogram values in the data fields and press the Recalculate button to update the surface curvature analyses for the plot style selected or press Recalculate All button to update the surface curvature analyses for all the plot styles and the histogram and analysis automatically recalculates.
+- 5. To remove the triangular indicator, click in the dialog box outside of the color spectrum bar. - 6.
+Change the histogram values in the data fields and press the Recalculate button to update the surface curvature analyses for the plot style selected, or press the Recalculate All button to update the surface curvature analyses for all the plot styles along with the histogram and analysis.